DanCtheDeveloper/Awesome_Snake_Game/Awesome_Snake_Game/README.md

 XXX IMPORTANT!
 Replace the text below as you list the MVP criteria you met AND THEN DELETE THIS LINE XXX

-- One thing my game must do to meet my minimum standard.
+- Snake must be able to be controlled, eat food, and grow.
-- Another thing.
+- Game Over parameters must be set & work.
-- Etc.
+- Score and timer should be displayed.

 ### Post-MVP Plans